GeraldWodni/f/README.md

 Holds the prefix-path for packages.
 Defaults to *default-fdirectory ( -- c-addr n )* which yields `./forth-packages/`.

-Normally each project will contains its own dependencies in the folder `./forth-packages`.
+Normally each project contains its own dependencies in the folder `./forth-packages`.
 This makes it very easy to handle and ship a project/package, as everything is contained inside the project folder.
 It will also allow easy inclusion of the packages as there is no path-magic involved.